piromicron/kodi-websocket/README.md

 It should not be restricted to a specific version of kodi, as it pulls all its information about the available methods from `JSONRPC.Introspect`.

 This is browser port of [kodi-ws](https://github.com/PaulAvery/kodi-ws.git) module.
 You will need webpack/ browserify/other require() aware module loader.
-If you want to run in node use original [kodi-ws] (https://github.com/PaulAvery/kodi-ws.git).
+If you want to run in node use original [kodi-ws](https://github.com/PaulAvery/kodi-ws.git).

+Install via `npm install kodi-websocket`

 ## Initiate
 ```js